liferay/liferay-mobile-sdk/README.md

 ## Batch

-The SDK allows sending requests using batch processing, which can be much more efficient in some cases.
-For example, you want to delete 10 blog entries at the same time; instead of making one request for each delete call, you can create a batch of calls and send them all together.
+The SDK allows sending requests using batch processing, which can be much more efficient.
+For example, suppose you want to delete ten blog entries in a site’s Blogs portlet at the same time.
+Instead of making a request for each deletion, you can create a batch of calls and send them all together:

 ```java
 import com.liferay.mobile.sdk.Batch;